 Categories of Animal Behaviour

-Animal behaviour is categorized into 4 distinct categories like instinct, imprinting, conditioning, and imitation.
+Animal behaviour is categorised into 4 distinct categories like instinct, imprinting, conditioning, and imitation.

 Investigation Of Animal Behaviour

 Notably, behaviour can be investigated in the ‘field’ or in the laboratory.
 It can be observed and measured, and experiments can be designed to test how it works.
 Animal behaviour is usually investigated in controlled conditions as well as in the field.

 Human behaviour is very similar to that of an animal but studying it becomes more complex as humans are intelligent and they can control their behaviour.
 Besides, humans are aware of themselves.
 Human behaviour is usually affected by many variables.

 Students can quickly go through some of the questions below and learn about some of the important chapter topics.

 Question 1: Who was the first scientist to discover the process of conditioning?